Mac Software

 February 2002

-We also publish an RSS news feed, for customers who want immediate notifications of new products, updates, and other time-sensitive news.
-For more information on that, you can read about RSS and learn how to subscribe.
+We also publish an RSS news feed, for immediate notifications of new and updated products (read about RSS and learn how to subscribe).

 Credits

 Thanks to my mother, Dan, and Joe for their help reviewing this web site.
 It's a lot of work making a web site; your help made it a lot easier.
-Thanks to Ken Feinstein for not only review work, but all sorts of other invaluable assistance and advice.
+Thanks to Ken not only for review work, but all sorts of other invaluable assistance and advice.
 Thanks to all our testers, localizers, the folks on the cocoa-dev list, and everybody else who has helped us out over the years!
 Thanks to all the folks in the Mac community.
-It really is a special group of people, with uncommon vision, creativity, principles and unity.
-You can check out our links page for some of our favorite pages made by members of the Mac community.
+It really is a special group of people, with uncommon vision, creativity, principles, and unity.

 Most of all, thanks to my wife Keewon for her support, companionship and love.
 Keewi, you keep me going on the days when the code is crashing, the server is down, and nobody is paying their shareware fees.
 I couldn't do it without you.